sviperll/argo/README.md

 The problem of identifying set of possible extensions is ill defined, but nevertheless some analysis should be performed anyway following personal judgment, taste and experience.

-Readability should be valued more than expressiveness, as, you know, code is read more frequently than written.
+Readability should be valued more than expressiveness, because, you know, code is read more frequently than written.

 ### Purity, lazy evaluation and non-strict semantics ###